September 13 & 14, 2025 | Saturday 10am-10:30pm; Sunday 10am-6:30pm

 Experience a wonderful array of farm animals.
 All ages will delight as they meet and learn about the lives of alpacas, chickens, goats, bunnies, and more!

 Open Saturday, 11am-5pm and Sunday 11am-4pm.
 Wonder and adventure are found everywhere in Niagara Celtic's Wee Folk Shire.
-Journey through four mini-lands (and a tree!) designed to encourage education, imagination, active play and togetherness.
+Journey through four mini-lands designed to encourage education, imagination, active play and togetherness.

 Storytelling was vital during the time of ancient Celts, as a way to share history, lessons and fantasy.
 Whether it's a fanciful teller of tales or a talking tree, spend time relaxing with our storytellers.
 Showtimes and story lengths vary.